rajeshvkothari/oom/Internal/Tick_Readme.md

 	- After login successfully following tabs are showing on Chronograf GUI :

-	  - Status
+	  - Status:

 	    It shows the status of all alerts, everyday events, etc.

-	  - Explore
+	  - Explore:

 	    This tab helps to create a query, Dashboard as per requirements, and also helps in exploring the databases.

-	  - Dashboard
+	  - Dashboard:

 	    This tab shows all the Dashboards which are pre-created or created while exploring.

-	  - Altering
+	  - Altering:

 	    This tab, help to set alert's on different tag and fields.

-	    - Manage Task
+	    - Manage Task:

 		  Here, all alert's rule is created as per requirements.

-	    - Alert History
+	    - Alert History:

 		  Here, All rules alert history display rule by rule.

-	  - Log Viewer
+	  - Log Viewer:

-	  - InfuxDB Admin
+	  - InfuxDB Admin:

 	    This tab helps to create, manage databases and users.

-	  - Configuration
+	  - Configuration:

 	    This tab helps to manage all Kapaciters and their connection.# TICKCLAMP